sc-ventures/cloudbreak-documentation/docs/trouble-cli.md

 ## Troubleshooting Cloudbreak CLI

-### Special Characters in Blueprint Name Cause an Error
+### Special characters in blueprint name cause an error

 When registering a blueprint via `blueprint create` CLI command, if the name of the blueprint includes one or more of the following special characters `@#$%|:&*;` you will get an error similar to: